What safety precautions should you take?

 We recommend all of them: helmet, elbow pads, knee pads and wrist guards.
 Because you never know which bit of your body you're going to land on.

-Our product grows with you so you can enjoy your skates for more than one season.
+Our product grows with your child so they can enjoy their skates for more than one season.
 There are three steps to adjusting your skates:

 1. Open lever.